vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/1_Exponential_Growth.md

 $$ ln M = n ln b$$ ,(1.5)

-so that the number of applications of base, b, needed to achieve multiplicative factor M is found by solving the equation above for n, in which case we get: $n = ln M/ln b$.
+so that the number of applications of base, b, needed to achieve multiplicative factor M is found by solving the equation above for n, in which case we get: \\(n = ln M/ln b\\).